github/erblint-github/README.md

 <%# erblint:counter GitHub::Accessibility::LinkHasHrefCounter 1 %>
 ```

-In this comment example, when a new `LinkHasHrefCounter` offense has been added, the counter will need to be bumped up to 2.
+In this comment example, when a new `LinkHasHref` offense has been added, the counter will need to be bumped up to 2.
 More recent rules use a `Counter` format.

 If you are enabling a rule for the first time and your codebase has a lot of offenses, you can use the `-a` command to automatically add these counter comments in the appropriate places.